Introduction to Serialization in Java

 Above, we introduced serialization concepts and provided examples.
 Let’s understand the need for serialization in our concluding remarks.

 - Communication: If two machines that are running the same code need to communicate, the easy way out is that one machine should build an object containing information that it would transmit and then serialize that object before sending it to the other machine.
-Not a great method, but it gets the job done.
+The method may not be perfect, but it accomplishes the task.

-- Persistence: If the state of operation is to be stored in a database, it is first serialized to a byte array and then stored in the database for retrieval at a later point in time.
+- Persistence: If you want to store the state of an operation in a database, you first serialize it to a byte array and then store the byte array in the database for retrieval later.

-- Deep Copy: If an exactreplica of an Object needs to be created and writing a specialized clone class is too much hard work, then only serializing the object and then de-serializing it to another object will achieve the goal.
+- Deep Copy: If creating a replica of an object is challenging and writing a specialized clone class is difficult, then the goal can be achieved by serializing the object and then de-serializing it into another object.

-- Cross JVM Synchronization: Different JVMs running on different machines and architectures can be synchronized.
+- Cross JVM Synchronization: JVMs running on different machines and architectures can be synchronized.

 Recommended Articles

 This has been a guide to Serialization in Java.
-Here we have discussed the basic concept, different methods of serialization in java with examples.
-You may also look at the following article to learn more –
+Here we have discussed the basic concept, different methods of serialization in java with example.
+You may also look at the following articles to learn more –